SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Experimental Setup

 \subsection{Tested Devices}

 Two devices from two different SoC providers have been studied in our experiments.
-The first target considered in this work comes with a dual-core Cortex-A9 application processor (AP).
-It is a typical multi-purpose SoC providing many additional resources: I/O, ADCs, bus controllers, etc. It supports DDR2-DDR3, Flash and SD/MMC external memories and provides several DLL blocks to interface properly with DDR external memories.
+The first target considered in this work is a Xilinx Zynq-7000 SoC \cite{XilinxInc2012} that comes with a dual-core Cortex-A9 application processor (AP).
+It is a typical multi-purpose SoC providing many additional resources: FPGA, I/O, ADCs, bus controllers, etc. It supports DDR2-DDR3, Flash and SD/MMC external memories and provides several DLL blocks to interface properly with DDR external memories.
 The experiments made on this target have been conducted without using an OS: we denote it as a \textbf{bare metal attack}.
 This configuration makes SCA easier as there are fewer interruptions (with respect to the case in which an OS is used) that may disturb the attack and victim processes and cause synchronization issues.
+The entire Zynq-based \textit{SideLine} attack code can be cloned from GitHub: \url{https://github.com/Remote-HWA/SideLine_Zynq}.

-The second target embeds a dual-core Cortex-A7 AP associated with a Cortex-M processor (MCU).
+The second target is a STMicroelectronics STM32MP157C-DK2 development board \cite{Microelectronics2019} that embeds a dual-core Cortex-A7 AP associated with a Cortex-M processor (MCU).
 It also supports DDR2-DDR3, Flash and SD/MMC external memories and embeds several DLL blocks.
-Additionally, it provides user programmable delay-blocks that can be employed for interfacing low bandwidth memory (e.g. an SD card).
+Additionally, it provides user programmable delay-blocks (DLYB \cite{Microelectronics2019}) that can be employed for interfacing low bandwidth memory (e.g. an SD card).
 These programmable delay-blocks are the second case we studied.
 The experiments done on this SoC have been carried out with a Linux OS running on its AP (i.e. the Cortex-A7 processor).
 The results are those of a \textbf{Linux OS attack}.
-The following papers provide detailed information about memory controller architectures and implementations in several SoC devices \cite{ARM2003,Altera2015,ST2012,NXP2010,NXP2017,Xilinx2018}.
-To reproduce the results presented in our work, delay-line-based components have to be identified.
-A keyword research can be launched on the SoC reference manual to highlight them (e.g. "DLL", "delay-line", "delay", "coarse", "fine", "dqs ratio","PVT", etc.).
-Next, the research area may be reduced by selecting only the registers that hold delay information.
-Finally the procedures applied in Sections \ref{sec:DLL} and \ref{sec:DelayBlockSCA} can be followed to perform a SCA attack.
+The entire STM32MP1-based \textit{SideLine} attack code can be cloned from GitHub: \url{https://github.com/Remote-HWA/SideLine_STM32MP1}.